| These are good questions which need to be asked. A huge sphere

 round-earthism.
 The best way to salvage round-earthism is just to

+drop it.
 Why did Parmenides find this an attractive idea in the first

 place, that the torrid zone was uninhabitable by reason by heat?
 We can only speculate.